-He holds a degree (summa cum laude) in history from North Carolina State University where he wrote his thesis on the evolution of the American firearms industry in the late 1850s and early 1860s.
+He holds a degree in history (summa cum laude) from North Carolina State University where he wrote his thesis on the evolution of the American firearms industry in the late 1850s and early 1860s.
 The focus of that research was on Smith & Wesson and its seminal Model 1 revolver, but the research expanded into the worlds of Samuel Colt, Simeon North, Robert Johnson, Rollin White, and a dizzying array of other gun makers, engineers, craftsmen, lawyers, politicians, and crooks.

 He is particularly interested in how Smith & Wesson’s rise fits into Alfred Chandler’s theories about management and the growth of the modern enterprise, and how this intersects with the rapid advances in metalworking and machine tools over the first half of the 19th century.
 He also examines the parallel shift in how patents were being increasingly leveraged by large enterprises to maintain monopolies, and how “production engineering” became an important vocation.

 An accomplished public speaker, Michael has displayed and presented his research to the following organizations and publications: